 Programmable Option Select (POS) eliminates the need for switches by replacing their function with programmable registers.
-This section describes the POS information used on the Model 60 system board.
-For additional POS information, refer to the Hardware Interface Technical Reference.
+This section describes the POS information used specifically by the Model 60 system board.
+For additional POS information, refer to the Hardware Interface Technical Reference Micro Channel architecture information.